Quantum Vacuum Fluctuations in a Chromomagnetic-like Background: Quantum vacuum energy of SU(2) Y-M fluctuations in an uniform chromomagnetic-like field

-In this section, we present the general calculations of the regularized vacuum energy of the vectorial quantum fluctuations $a_\mu({\bf x},t)$ of a Y-M field in presence of a static and uniform chromomagnetic background.
-The approach consists of summing over half of frequencies, since the equation of motion for these fluctuations contains a harmonic oscillator potential \cite{Sikivie}.
+In this section, we present the general calculations of the regularized vacuum energy of the vectorial quantum fluctuations, $a_\mu({\bf x},t)$, of the massless Y-M field in the presence of a static and uniform chromomagnetic-like field, $B$.
+These perturbations are such that $|a_\mu({\bf x},t)|\ll 1$, and thus permitting the linearization of the corresponding equation of motion.
+This in turn allows us to obtain the eigenfrequencies of the system, which are given by \cite{Nielsen}